 The integer parameter X that you pass to Skip() tells the query to not return items 0 to X-1 and start from there.
 The integer parameter Y that you pass to Take() tells the query to return only Y items in the result.
 Y is equal to the page size.
 X is equal to the current page times the page size.

-We skip two pages (of 20 items each), and then take one page (of 20 items).
+You skip two pages (of 20 items each), and then take one page (of 20 items).

-We can even chain several Where() calls one after another.
+You can even chain several Where() calls one after another.
 As a rule, remember that when requesting data from the Sitefinity CMS API, you should always request only what you need.
 Using the IQueryable methods Skip(), Take() and Where() to do this moves the processing from your web server to the database server, and doesn’t waste your valuable resources.

 Back To Top